onivim/oni/PLAN.md

-- Upgrade to latest version of typescript?
-- Upgrade to latest version of tslint?

 - Update codepath when all browser windows are closed, to wait for creation of a window

 - Update `createWindow` to return a promise once the window is fully initialized